-The History of the U.S. Coast Guard is a one-credit course designed to introduce Fourth Class cadets to the rich history and remarkable achievements of the USCG, while familiarizing students with the historical underpinnings of the CG missions and the Academy.
-The course will target specific 4/c skills, learning competencies, and communication abilities through information literacy assignments, several short research projects, and at least one oral project.
+The History of the U.S. Coast Guard is a one-credit course designed to introduce swabs to the rich history and remarkable achievements of the USCG, while familiarizing students with the historical underpinnings of the CG missions and the Academy.
+The course will target specific college skills, learning competencies, and communication abilities through information literacy assignments, several short writing projects, and at least one group research project.